Cass Intermodal Price Index

 A Measure of Market Fluctuations in Per-Mile Intermodal Freight Costs

 As the nation’s largest payer of freight bills, Cass manages more than $20 billion annually in freight spend, enabling us to compile meaningful logistics data that serves as an indicator of transportation industry trends.
 The Cass Intermodal Price Index™ is a measure of market fluctuations in U.S. domestic intermodal costs.
-Cass partners with analyst firm Avondale Partners, who provides the analysis we offer each month.
+Cass partners with securities analyst firm Broughton Capital LLC, who provides the analysis we offer each month.

 View data points from 2006-present.